reascr/Multimodal_Painter_Attribution/README.md

 #### data_preprocessing

 - ##### Data_Pipeline.ipynb:
-  Code to invesitgate, clean, and balance the data set.
+  Code to investigate, clean, and balance the data set.
 - ##### Get_ImageLIsts.ipynb:
   Code to obtain ImageLists required by Detectron2.
 - ##### Get_Visual_and_Joint_Features.ipynb: